Galaxiidae

 The Galaxiidae are a family of mostly small freshwater fish in the Southern Hemisphere.
 The majority live in Southern Australia or New Zealand, but some are found in South Africa, southern South America, Lord Howe Island, New Caledonia, and the Falkland Islands.
 One galaxiid species, the common galaxias (Galaxias maculatus), is probably the most widely naturally distributed freshwater fish in the Southern Hemisphere.
 They are coolwater species, found in temperate latitudes, with only one species known from subtropical habitats.
 Many specialise in living in cold, high-altitude upland rivers, streams, and lakes.

 Some galaxiids live in fresh water all their lives, but many have a partially marine lifecycle.
 In these cases, larvae are hatched in a river, but are washed downstream to the ocean, later returning to rivers as juveniles to complete their development to full adulthood.
 This pattern differs from that of salmon, which only return to fresh water to breed, and is described as amphidromous.

-Freshwater galaxiid species are gravely threatened by exotic salmonid species, particularly trout species, which prey upon galaxiids and compete with them for food.
-Exotic salmonids have been recklessly introduced to many different land masses (e.g. Australia, New Zealand), with no thought as to impacts on native fish, or attempts to preserve salmonid-free habitats for them.
+Freshwater galaxiid species are threatened, some gravely, by exotic salmonid species, particularly trout species, which prey upon galaxiids and compete with them for food.
+Exotic salmonids have been introduced by humans to many different land masses (e.g. Australia, New Zealand), with little apparent thought as to ecological impacts on native fish.
 Numerous localised extinctions of galaxiid species have been caused by the introduction of exotic salmonids, and a number of freshwater galaxiid species are threatened with overall extinction by exotic salmonids.